 The state is a staunch supporter of price transparency.
 The Massachusetts Center for Health Information and Analysis (CHIA) operates an active, comprehensive all-payer claims database with claims from public and private insurance payers in the state.
-Statute requires CHIA to maintain and annually update the online database that compares the quality and costs of several healthcare services, provides standardized quality measures, lists services available for persons with disabilities, and more.
-The state also requires health insurance carriers to notify consumers of any additional charges for out-of-network providers with a summary and description of the services provided.
+Statute requires CHIA to maintain and annually update the online database that compares the quality and costs of several healthcare services, provides standardized quality measures, lists services available for persons with disabilities, and The state also requires health insurance carriers to more. notify consumers of any additional charges for out-of-network providers with a summary and description of the services provided.
 Finally, the state prohibits gag clauses that would limit the ability of health insurance carriers or providers from disclosing out-of-pocket costs to an insured.

-Additionally, state law requires coverage parity for

-telemedicine when given by an in-network provider who would be covered for in-person services.
+Additionally, state law requires coverage parity for telemedicine when given by an in-network provider who would be covered for in-person services.
 The law further requires a form of cost-sharing parity by prohibiting the costs that patients pay for telemedicine services from exceeding those applicable to in-person consultations.

-Massachusetts has robust antitrust laws that protect consumers from anticompetitive practices in health care.
-Statutes prohibit health insurance carriers from using most-favored nation, guaranteed participation, non-compete, all-or-nothing, and anti-tiering provisions in contracts with health care providers.
+Massachusetts has the most robust antitrust laws that protect consumers from anticompetitive practices in health care.
+Statutes prohibit health insurance carriers from using provision including most-favored nation, guaranteed participation, noncompete, all-or-nothing, anti-tiering/anti-steering, exclusive contracting, and gag clauses in contracts with healthcare providers.
 In merger review, the state requires notice prior to any merger or acquisition of hospitals or physician groups.
 Major antitrust cases in recent years demonstrate that the state practices strong antitrust enforcement, including the merger of Beth Israel Deaconess Medical Center-Lahey Health and multiple consolidation efforts involving Partners Healthcare.